Your users aren’t on Facebook anymore. But they are on text.

 We’ve covered email marketing many times before – but the change now is that businesses are including a lot longer form content in their email with links to additional info or downloads on the website from the email.
 It’s formatted for mobile though (everything is stacked in the email, nothing is in a column and the text is formatted larger), it’s designed to scroll a little.
 We used to say “short paragraphs with links to other content” – and that is still true for some content, but you should tell your readers a little about the topic in the email itself as they may not want to click over to something else.
 Let them go to your website for deeper information.

 Don’t just produce content that is around your product or service, produce content for your customers!
 If you’re a dog trainer, yes, dog training tips are great, but also, loving your dog, being a dog parent, places to take your dog, share your summer dog weekend adventures.
 It doesn’t have to be related 100% to your business.
-You’re looking to connect.
+You’re looking to connect, not just to convene commerce.

 I follow a company that makes (designer) inflatable pools.
 Blow-up pools, y’all.
 Half their content or more is not about a pool purchase, but about a lifestyle.
 The kinds of things people do who put inflatable larger-than-kid-sized pools on their decks or in their yards.
 It’s as much a lifestyle as it is about selling pools.
 Their content includes recipes, deck décor (including pools, of course), self-care, summer inspiration, partnerships with small clothing and décor brands that align with their customer interests.
 When they send a text, I generally click on it.

 Think about how the content you text or email is valuable to your user and match it to the right media – a long form email content is terrible on text, of course, but is perfect for email.
-Short links or timely notifications are perfect on text.
+Short links or timely notifications are perfect on text but don’t really work to engage customers on email.

-Respect your customers’ time – do not send content too often, but just often enough.
+Respect your customers’ time – do not send texts too often, but just often enough.

 Texting can be a great next step for small businesses – and you should take advantage of reaching your customers in a way they want to be reached.
 Opt-in text is a way to move beyond social media for customer connection.